jishaps/Snowflake-pro/README.md

 How can you call a UDF in Snowflake? with SELECT statement What is the name of the column that indicates the staleness status of a stream?
 STALE_AFTER Which of the following is a valid way to specify the compression algorithm for the data files to be loaded?COMPRESSION = AUTO | GZIP | BZ2 | BROTLI | ZSTD | DEFLATE | RAW_DEFLATE | NONE
-Which of the following is a valid way to specify the record delimiter for CSV files to be loaded?
-RECORD_DELIMITER = ‘<character>’ or NONE
 What is the name of the function that validates the files loaded in a past execution of the COPY INTO <table> command?
 VALIDATE
-What is the keyword that can be used instead of query_id to validate the last load executed during the current session?_LAST Which of the following is a valid way to specify the error handling for the load operation?
+Which of the following is a valid way to specify the error handling for the load operation?
 ON_ERROR = CONTINUE | SKIP_FILE | SKIP_FILE_num | ‘SKIP_FILE_num%’ | ABORT_STATEMENT
 What is the difference between a UDF and a stored procedure in Snowflake?
 A UDF is a function that can be called from SQL, while a stored procedure is a script that can be executed with the CALL statement
 What is the name of the parameter that specifies the number of days for which Snowflake retains historical data for Time Travel actions on an object? dat_retention_time_in_days